rgb-protocol/RGB-Documentation/rgb-state-and-operations/state-transitions.md

 ![A detailed view of a State Transition bundle, where two seal belonging to the same contract are closed by the same witness transaction.
 The diagram separates the RGB specific part from the Bitcoin Commitment Layer part, referencing the related libraries.](../.gitbook/assets/state-transition-3-bitcoin-rgb.png)

-As an interesting scalability feature of RGB, multiple **State Transitions** can be aggregated in a **Transaction Bundle**, so that **each bundling operation** fits one and only one contract leaf in the [MPC](../annexes/glossary.md#multi-protocol-commitment-mpc) tree:
+As an interesting scalability feature of RGB, multiple **State Transitions** can be aggregated in a **Transition Bundle**, so that **each bundling operation** fits one and only one contract leaf in the [MPC](../annexes/glossary.md#multi-protocol-commitment-mpc) tree:

 * A [Transition Bundle](state-transitions.md#transition-bundle) collects all transitions that refer to a given contract.
-* The Transaction Bundle is hashed to produce its [BundleId](state-transitions.md#bundleid), which is included as a leaf in the [MPC](../annexes/glossary.md#multi-protocol-commitment-mpc) Tree at a position that is biunivocally determined by its contract_id.
+* The Transition Bundle is hashed to produce its [BundleId](state-transitions.md#bundleid), which is included in a leaf of the [MPC](../annexes/glossary.md#multi-protocol-commitment-mpc) Tree at a position that is determined by its contract ID.
 * When all bundles are included in the tree, the empty leaves are filled with random data and its merkle root is computed.
-The MPC commitment, composed by the merkle root and parameters used in the tree construction, is finally included into a Tapret or Opret output thanks to [DBC](../annexes/glossary.md#deterministic-bitcoin-commitment-dbc), so that the bitcoin transaction unequivocally commits to a set of rgb state transition.
+The MPC commitment, composed by the merkle root and parameters used in the tree construction, is finally included into a Tapret or Opret output thanks to [DBC](../annexes/glossary.md#deterministic-bitcoin-commitment-dbc), so that the bitcoin transaction unequivocally commits to a set of RGB state transitions.
-* The [Anchor](../commitment-layer/anchors.md) represents the _connection point_ between Bitcoin Blockchain and the RGB client-side validation structure.
+* The [Anchor](../commitment-layer/anchors.md) represents the _connection point_ between the Bitcoin Blockchain and the RGB client-side validation structure.

 In the following paragraphs, we will delve into all the elements and processes involved in the State Transition operation.
 All topics discussed from now on belong to RGB Consensus, which is encoded in the [RGB Core Library](../annexes/rgb-library-map.md#rgb-core).